ashwin-borkar/shortner-url-app/README.md

 # URL-Shortener README

-URL-shortener is a Rails web app that generates shortened urls and tracks usage of the links using the Bitly API.
-It uses the Devise gem for authentication, it also uses HTTParty and simple_form gems.
+URL-shortener is a Rails web app that generates shortened urls and tracks usage of the links.
+It uses the Devise gem for authentication.

 ## Run Locally